eye-division/adventure-places/_adventures/climbing-coire-lagan-on-skye.md

 permalink:
 adventure_date: 2019-07-01 00:00:00
 description_markdown: >-
-  On a recent trip to Skye we combined a family adventure with a run/scramble to the impressive and beautiful Coire Lagan.
+  Combining a family adventure with a run/scramble on a recent trip to Skye and the impressive and beautiful Coire Lagan.
 display_image: true
 main_image_path: /assets/images/skye-coire-lagan-dunvegan-098.JPG